ChiragSaxena5437/PFrontEnd/README.md

 # PFrontEnd
-The Repository is up to date with the development of home login and register pages.
+The repo is currentely updated with the Teachers page which requires jinja temeplating before final commit in teh PARiKSHA main repo